stellaquizas/kobo-notion-sync/README.md

 **Cover Images:** Book covers are set as page covers (not a database property).
 To display covers in Gallery view, configure your view settings to use "Page cover" as the card preview source.

 The setup wizard automatically creates these properties for empty databases.

+## Manual Notion Configuration

+After the initial sync, configure your Notion database for optimal viewing.
+These settings are **not available via the Notion API** and must be set manually in Notion:

+### 1. Switch to Gallery View

+- Open your Notion database
+- Click the `+ Add a view` button
+- Select **Gallery**
+- This gives you a beautiful card-based view of your books

+### 2. Order Columns (in Table View)

+- In your table view, drag and drop column headers to reorder them
+- Suggested order: **Name → Author → Status → Progress → Type → ISBN → Publisher**
+- Pin frequently-used columns by right-clicking the header

+### 3. Set Page Cover to Card Preview

+In Gallery view:
+- Click the **Settings** (gear icon) at the top
+- Go to **Card preview** section
+- Select **Page cover** to display book covers on cards
+- Optional: Choose which properties appear on the card (e.g., Author, Status, Progress)

+### 4. Adjust Property Visibility

+- In your table view, right-click any column header
+- Select **Hide** to hide properties you don't need (e.g., Kobo Content ID)
+- Unhide important properties like Description and Reading Period
+- Properties like **Time Spent** and **Description** are optional and can be toggled based on your needs

+### Why These Are Manual

+The Notion API does not yet support:
+- ❌ Creating or switching view types (Gallery, Table, Calendar, etc.)
+- ❌ Reordering database columns
+- ❌ Setting card preview sources
+- ❌ Managing property visibility per view

+These features must be configured directly in the Notion interface for now.

 ## Troubleshooting